Szymon-Czuszek/SAP-Data-Reporting/README.md

 ## 🧠 Usage

-**Data Analysis:** Utilize the Power BI report to perform in-depth analysis of the bike company's performance across various metrics and dimensions.
+**📉 Data Analysis:** Utilize the Power BI report to perform in-depth analysis of the bike company's performance across various metrics and dimensions.
 Explore different visualizations and filters to gain insights into sales trends, customer behavior, and more.

 **Decision Making:** Leverage the insights derived from the Power BI report to make informed decisions regarding sales strategies, inventory management, marketing campaigns, and other aspects of the bike company's operations.